17 Things Worth Knowing Before Your Okavango Delta Safari

 One trip to the Okavango is not enough.
 The Delta changes with the seasons, the floods, the wildlife movements.
 A July trip is different from an October trip.
 A mokoro trip is different from a vehicle-based safari.
 Budget camping is different from luxury lodging.

-I've been twice.
-I need to go three more times, minimum.
-Each visit revealed something the previous one missed — a Pel's fishing owl I didn't know to look for, a wild dog pack I wasn't lucky enough to encounter, a sunset that required the specific clouds of that specific evening.
+Return travelers know the arithmetic: two visits only sharpen the appetite for three more.
+Each trip reveals something the last one missed — a Pel's fishing owl you didn't know to look for, a wild dog pack that stayed hidden, a sunset that required the specific clouds of that specific evening.

 The Delta doesn't repeat itself.
 That's the whole point.